fermyon/developer/content/cloud/pricing-and-billing.md

 For an up-to-date list of Fermyon’s data subprocessors please visit https://www.fermyon.com/sub-processors.

-**Can I purchase a Service Level Agreement?**
+**Can I purchase a Support Service Level Agreement?**

 As part of Fermyon Cloud's Starter Plan you have access to our vibrant discord community and as part of the Growth Plan you have access to next business day support through [support@fermyon.com](mailto:support@fermyon.com)
-If these do not meet your needs, call us at xxx.xxx.xxxx and we can discuss your situation in greater detail to see if we can develop a custom solution that fits.
+If these do not meet your needs, either email [slaes@fermyon.com](mailto:sales@fermyon.com) or call us at (+1) 303-309-6872 and we can discuss your situation in greater detail to see if we can develop a custom solution that fits.

 ### Quota